filipstrand/mflux/README.md

 *⚠️ Note: As the joint transformer blocks (`transformer_blocks`) - are placed earlier on in the sequence of computations, they will require more resources to train.
 In other words, training later layers, such as only the `single_transformer_blocks` should be faster.
 However, training too few / only later layers might result in a faster but unsuccessful training.*

-*Under the `examples` section, there is an argument called `"path"` which specified where the images are located.
+*Under the `examples` section, there is an argument called `"path"` which specifies where the images are located.
 This path is relative to the config file itself.*

 #### Memory issues